david-boules/Customer-Churn-Analysis/README.md

 5. **Customer Activity and Retention:**
    *Does being an active member make one more likely to stay with the bank?*
-   - Examine the relationship between a customer's activity and their churn behavior.
+   - Determine the relationship (if any) between a customer's activity and their churn behavior.

 ---